Remember Dick "Mr. Magic" Williams - star of

 and entertaining...the kind of shows that many parents wish were

 Hundreds of magical effects were maintained.
-The Williams' kept
+Mr. Magic kept

-index files noting each effect, the patter, and the date of broadcast.
+index files noting each effect, patter, and date of broadcast.
+Tens of

-March 2007: Mr. Magic broke his upper left leg, then suffered a
+Updates: March 2007: Mr. Magic broke his left leg, then suffered a

 Copyright 2007-, Dick Williams and MagiclandTV.com.
 All rights reserved.